Freehily/anatomy-graphdb/stronger/databases/anatomy/README.md

 ## Neo4j Export Workflow

-1. (Optional) Refresh the exercise configs from the raw CSV:
+1. (Optional) Refresh the exercise configs from the raw CSV if you plan to work on the relational training data (not required for the anatomy graph):
    ```
    poetry run python stronger/databases/exercises/scripts/build_dataset.py
    poetry run python stronger/databases/exercises/scripts/validate_configs.py